Escartem/GenshinTextures/README.md

 # GenshinTextures
-All Genshin Impact textures extracted from game
+All Genshin Impact textures extracted from game such as map and characters textures, items icons, ui and other stuff.
+Have fun with it